AppointmentGuru/AppointmentGuru-Website/guru-does-it-for-you.md

 It is super-quick to manage appointments via our apps but if you find it easier to ask us to do it, we will.
 Schedule, reschedule, cancel - we're able to do it all.

-#### 4. Reconciling paid invoices in AppointmentGuru
+#### 4. Sending invoices and reconciling paid invoices in AppointmentGuru

-If invoices have been paid, let us know and we'll mark them as paid in your AppointmentGuru account.
+AppointmentGuru's invoicing feature makes it easy to create and send invoices to your clients.
+We can routinely send your invoices for you and if invoices have been paid, we'll mark them as paid in your AppointmentGuru account.
 This makes your reporting useful and also means unpaid invoices can be reminded.

 #### 5. Mail campaigns to Clients